Other tolls, which are available for specific requirements, are listed below for 1 April 2023 to 31 March 2024.

 tel 01502 572286.

 Vessels may enter the Broads via Mutford Lock, Lowestoft.
-A charge of £13.00 is made per vessel for the use of the lock.
+A charge of £17.00 is made per vessel for the use of the lock.
 This charge also covers visiting vessels for the use of Oulton Broad (only) on the day of entry and up to midnight on the day following.
-Vessels seeking to pass through the lock must make a booking by telephone: Lock Control 01502 531778; or Oulton Broad Yacht Station 01502 574946; or Waveney District Council 01502 523470.
+Vessels seeking to pass through the lock must make a booking by telephone: Lock Control 01502 531778; or Oulton Broad Yacht Station 01502 574946/07572 039790; or East Suffolk Council 03330 162000.

-Private boats which can show they have paid their annual Great Yarmouth Port Authority Harbour dues will receive a discount of 50% on the appropriate Broads Toll, this is available against both the annual Broads toll and Broads short visit toll.
+Private boats which can show they have paid their annual Peel Ports Great Yarmouth dues will receive a discount of 50% on the appropriate Broads Toll, this is available against both the annual Broads toll and Broads short visit toll.

 - Craft Registered between 1 January and 31 March

-New craft registered with the Authority, or craft being registered to a new owner and not previously licenced, on or after 1 January will recieve a 50% discount on the appropriate annual toll up to 31 March.
+New craft registered with the Authority, or craft being registered to a new owner and not previously licensed, on or after 1 January will receive a 50% discount on the appropriate annual toll up to 31 March.